 The small metal connector in the USB port could also be slightly bent such that it can’t make proper contact with your phone’s charging cable.

 Plug your iPhone into a different USB port on your computer to test if the port is broken, or plug in another USB device to see if the port works.
 This will help you rule out whether the problem is your phone or the ports.

 5. Charge Your iPhone in the Right Place

 If your iPhone is still not charging after trying the methods we’ve shared so far, make sure you’re charging it in the right place.

-iPhones have high power demands meaning you either have to connect it to direct power supply or to a keyboard with a high-speed USB port so it can get sufficient power to recharge.
+iPhones have high power demands meaning you either have to connect them to a direct power supply or a keyboard with a high-speed USB port so it can get sufficient power to recharge.